chef/chef-web-docs/chef_master/source/config_rb_optional_settings.rst

    Arbitrary options to be added to the bootstrap command when using cURL.
 This option may not be used in the same command with ``--bootstrap-install-command``.

 ``knife[:bootstrap_install_command]``
-   Execute a custom installation command sequence for the chef-client.
+   Execute a custom installation command sequence for the Chef Infra Client.
 This option may not be used in the same command with ``--bootstrap-curl-options``, ``--bootstrap-install-sh``, or ``--bootstrap-wget-options``.

 ``knife[:bootstrap_no_proxy]``
    A URL or IP address that specifies a location that should not be proxied.